How one cold lead outreach campaign drove over $1 million in sales

 Facing slow sales months is an intimidating feeling.
 And when you’re in the thick of the slump, it’s hard to figure out the best way to get your business going again at full speed.
-For Nick Gorden, the CEO of Shine Solar, a strategic promotion sent out over text was what it took to turn one of the company’s worst months into the best month of the year.
+For Nick Gorden, the CEO of Shine Solar, a strategic text marketing promotion was what it took to turn one of the company’s worst months into the best month of the year.

 It’s no secret that there’s something special about promotions on holidays.
 Nick created the perfect storm with his Memorial Day text.
 He had a great offer, utilized a sales-heavy holiday, and communicated with one of the most effective methods – texting.
 Once he sent that text to his lead database, he and his salespeople just watched the responses flow in.